 Explore Tasmania's Wilderness Heritage

 It almost seems unfair how much of Australia’s unspoilt wilderness is concentrated in tiny Tasmania.
-Troy Evans examines the history of this spectacular landscape, from the Bay of Fires to Freycinet National Park and Cradle Mountain-Lake St Clair National Park.
+Troy Evans examines the history of its spectacular landscapes, their earliest arrivals, and the beauty that has long endured thanks to its relative isolation.

-A little over 100 kilometres to the south, the Tasman Sea laps at the shores of Freycinet National Park.
+The Tasman Sea laps at the shores of Freycinet.
 Sweeping panoramas paint pictures of pink granite cliffs that slope gradually to meet crystal-clear waters.
 The gradual ascent to Wineglass Bay Lookout, meanwhile, offers spectacular views of the sweeping arc shaping the stunning coastline far below.
 This area was home to the Toorernomairremener band of the Oyster Bay tribe of Indigenous Tasmanians, whose middens can still be found today along the sand dunes at Richardsons and Hazards beaches.

-Abel Tasman happened upon this breathtaking stretch of coastline in 1642 when navigating the east coast of Tasmania, which was named Schouten Island at the time.
+Abel Tasman happened upon this breathtaking stretch of coastline in 1642 when navigating the east coast of Tasmania.
 From that time on, the majestic Freycinet landscape played host to a long European history of whaling, tin and coal mining, evidence of which can be observed in the network of old mine shafts and whaling stations dotted along the secluded bays.

 Reaching the quaint Waldheim Chalet provides the chance to glimpse inside the humble former home of Gustav and Kate Weindorfer, one-time custodians of what is now the national park.
 A trained botanist, Gustav initially migrated to Melbourne from his native Austria.
 It was here that he met his future wife, Kate.
 The pair subsequently made the journey to Cradle Mountain and on reaching its summit, Gustav was said to have remarked: “This must be a national park for the people.
 It is magnificent, and people must know about it and enjoy it.”

-Discover the best of Tasmania’s wilder side on APT’s 8 Day Tassie Wilderness Explorer tour.
+Discover the best of Tasmania’s wilderness areas on APT’s 10 Day Heart of Tasmania tour.